 Restaurants are a part of the fabric of San Francisco communities.
 Each year, restaurants and suppliers donate countless meals, products and services to charitable auctions for schools, churches and worthwhile causes.
 At any of San Francisco's many fundraising events, you've probably been treated to hors d'oeuvres donated by a caring, local restaurant.
 Restaurants also organize events themselves.
 The GGRA and restaurant community are passionate about supporting a variety of charitable causes throughout the Bay Area.

 GGRA Sponsored events which contribute directly to charity.
-2009 beneficiaries include:
+Some past beneficiaries include:

 - San Francisco Food Bank